How many eggs do chickens lay?

 How long do hens keep laying?

 Most hens lay productively for 3–4 years, then slow to sporadic laying for several more years.
 Lifespan is breed-dependent: heritage breeds can live 8–12 years and lay occasionally well into year 5–6.
-Production sex-links often slow dramatically by year 3 and have higher mortality from reproductive issues by year 4–5.
+Production sex-links often slow markedly by year 3 and have higher mortality from reproductive issues by year 4–5.
 The economic-laying window (where eggs roughly cover feed cost) is typically year 1 and year 2.

 - Why aren't my chickens laying eggs? →